cloudmesh-community/sp19-516-124/project-report/report.md

 The Microsoft Azure CLI was the easiest and best documented interface between all 3 choices that I reviewed.

-In conclusion this was a challenging and rewarding project with minor successful outcome.
+In conclusion this was a challenging and rewarding project with minor successful outcome related to interfacing with a provider and integrating with Clouldmesh, but major success and knowledege was gained in interacting with the Azure Cloud environment directly.